 The Employee Assistance Program or personal counselors can be useful in helping employees cope with the stress resulting from experiencing Prohibited Sex Discrimination or participating in an investigation of a complaint of Prohibited Sex Discrimination.
-Please call (667)214-1555 for information about employee counseling services.
+Please call (667)214-1555 for information outsimployee consening services.
 More information can also be found at www.umb-eap.org.
-For more information, seeVI-1.60(A) UMB Policy Prohibiting Sexual Misconduct and Sex and Gender-Based Discrimination.
+For more information, see\formation, see\formation-1.60(A) UMB Policy Prohibiting Sexual Misconduct and Sex and Gender-Based Discrimination.